alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 ### clean_expired_baros_volumes.sh

-This script is usefull if you need to delete a few volumes in the pool choosen by expiration date, pool name and(or) volume status.
+This script is useful if you need to delete a few volumes in the pool chosen by expiration date, pool name and(or) volume status.
 Basically this script is for autoclean of Bareos storage pool.
 But you can also gather expiration volumes statistics, running with `--test yes` option.

 **Requirments:**

-- permissions to run `bconsole` command and acess to **$poolpath** (don't mind if you run this script from bareos Admin Job you're, otherwise you should edit `/etc/sudoers` or run from root).
+- permissions to run `bconsole` command and acess to **$poolpath** (don't mind if you run this script from Bareos Admin Job you're, otherwise you should edit `/etc/sudoers` or run from root).
 - git pacakge (`apt` or `yum install git` depending on your linux distro).
 - **shflags** library: https://code.google.com/archive/p/shflags/ This script automatically clone this to current